drmohammadatieh/Threat-Profile/README.md

 <p align="center">

 This application was designed to support the process of generating threat profiles according to the OCTAVE-S risk assessment framework (Alberts & Dorofee, n.d; Alberts et al., 2005).
 After developing a risk analysis report, Cathy, the manager of the "Pampered Pets" store, was not convinced by the risk analysis report that compared the risk assessment of the status quo of her store to the one after digitalization.
 So there was a need for a visualization tool that would help her decide.
-A graphviz library, an open-source graph visualization library (The Graphviz Authors, n.d), was used to generate threat profiles using directed graphs.
+A Graphviz library, an open-source graph visualization library (The Graphviz Authors, n.d), was used to generate threat profiles using directed graphs.
 A qualitative assessment will also be possible using this application that generates a PI (Probability-Impact) score for each threat profile and a total PI score for the whole scenario.
 This number is valuable for comparison and decision-making.
 It was developed with the help of a risk assessment matrix (P. M. Training, 2022).
 </p>

 ## Table of Contents